yuyangstat/flowsum/experiments/README.md

 This folder contains the a few example configuration files for training and testing.

-Note that for the sake of training time, we set the `max_train_samples` and `max_eval_samples` to small numbers.
-For real training, users would need to set them to `null`.
+Note that for the sake of training time, we set many arguments in the example files to small numbers.
+For real training, users would need to set them to higher values.